What About 3 Days Off For "Painful Periods"?

-There are parts of our society that are very supportive of the subject.
-But, there are also people on the other side.
-They think that it’s not a good idea for women to have a few days available for those days of the month.
+There are areas of our society that are very supportive of this initiative.
+However, there are also people on the other side who think it’s not a good idea for women to get paid time off for painful periods.

 Every woman is different.
 Therefore, menstruation varies from woman to woman and each period has different characteristics.
 There are those who get their periods without much pain.

-- There are some who get through it with one painkiller or another.
-However, a percentage of women have menstruations that are so intense that they’re debilitating.
+However, a percentage of women have painful periods so intense that they’re debilitating.

-- A person with this set of symptoms is someone who can’t give 100%.
-And if they do, it’s under the effect of heavy medication – which doesn’t always work for every woman or every period.
+A person with this set of symptoms is someone who can’t give 100%.
+If they do, it’s probably thanks to the effect of a strong medication.
+However, these medications don’t always work for every woman or every period.

-According to some sectors, recognizing this is a way to fight for workplace equality.
+According to some labor sectors, recognizing this is a way to fight for workplace equality.

-Initiatives like the proposal in Italy is also a way of giving visibility to this problem.
+Initiatives like the proposal in Italy are also a way of giving visibility to this problem.

-By doing this, they ensure things like giving women a better quality of life.
-And, in essence, more productivity.
+By doing this, they ensure that they are giving women a better quality of life.
+In addition, there are increasing productivity, essentially.

 Menstruation shouldn’t be seen as a disease

-- There are main arguments that they defend their stance.
+- There are some valid main arguments that they use to defend their stance.
 One is that if we apply this regulation, people won’t see menstruation as the natural process it is.
 Instead, they will see it as a kind of disease.

 - Also, they are suspicious of the way the law could be written.
 This time off could be defined as “time off due to being indisposed.“

-This can be very stigmatizing by giving an image of weakness or “not available” because the woman is sick.
+This can be very stigmatizing, giving an image of weakness or “not available” because the woman is sick.
 When, in reality, menstruation isn’t an illness.
 That being said, endometriosis and other uterine diseases are, in fact, illnesses, and this would be something entirely different.

-If Italy wanted to open the debate last April, it was because of concrete data: Women that suffer from dysmenorrhea cause continued lost work time.
+If Italy wanted to open the debate last April, it was because of concrete data: women who suffer from dysmenorrhea continuously represent a loss of working time.

-This is a reality, not a form of discrimination or something that pretends to give labels.
-What they wanted to articulate is some mechanism that looked for some kind of solution.
+This is a reality, not a form of discrimination whose intention is to label women or periods.
+What they wanted to articulate is that there is a need to look for some kind of solution.
 This should be done with adequate respect and careful wording.

 Painful periods are incapacitating.
 This is an evident reality.

-- Without a doubt, the best thing would be to rely on a good diagnosis on the reason for this intense pain.
-And, know that through a sanitary, pharmaceutical, or strategic focus, you can get a better quality of life.
+- Without a doubt, the best thing would be to rely on a good diagnosis of the reason for this intense pain.
+Additionally, women need to know that different medical or pharmaceutical methods can allow them to have a better quality of life.

-- For what it’s worth, the possibility of having a few days off is always wise.
+- For what it’s worth, the possibility of having a few days off is not a bad idea.

-However, like what is happening in Japan, every woman is free to use them or not.
+However, like in Japan, each woman would free to use these paid days off or not.

-- There will be months where it’s necessary to take a day off.
-This is because the woman’s body is unpredictable and not every period is the same.
+Furthermore, there will be months where it’s necessary to take a day off.
+This is because a woman’s body is unpredictable and not every period is the same.
 Also, sometimes it’s almost impossible to carry out their work when they are suffering from painful periods.

-However, there will be months in which you can be productive and in which you don’t need this time off.
+However, there will be months in which you can be productive and don’t need this time off.